GreenAI-Uppa/AIPowerMeter/README.md

 exp_result.print()
 ```
 ### model card
-We use a wrapper to [torchinfo](https://pypi.org/project/torchinfo/) to provide statistics about your model.
+We use a wrapper for [torchinfo](https://pypi.org/project/torchinfo/) to extract statistics about your model.
 To obtain them, add additional parameters:
 ```
 net = ... the model you are using for your experiment